-☐ You will find instructions for configuring gateway components for commit-confirm on an SNA environment in the Oracle Procedural Gateway for APPC Installation and Configuration Guide.
-Refer to Chapter 11, "Gateway Configuration Using the SNA Communications Protocol" of the installation and configuration guide for specific information.
+You will find instructions for configuring gateway components for commit-confirm on an SNA environment in the Oracle Database Gateway for APPC Installation and Configuration Guide for AIX 5L Based Systems (64-Bit), HP-UX PA-RISC (64-Bit), Solaris Operating System (SPARC 64-Bit), and Linux x86 or Oracle Database Gateway for APPC Installation and Configuration Guide for Microsoft Windows.
+Refer to Chapter 5, "Configuring Your Network" and Chapter 6, "Gateway Configuration Using the SNA Communications Protocol" of the installation and configuration guides for specific information.